-Every year we must publish details of the fuel sources that have been used to generate the electricity we supply to our customers.
-The information in the table below covers our supply licence for EDF Energy Customers Ltd for the period from April 2019 to March 2020.
+On the 1st of October every year, we must publish details of the fuel sources that have been used to generate the electricity we supply to our customers.

 Our customers’ electricity is sourced from our own UK power stations, the wholesale energy market and other independent power generators.
 We are a major supporter of independent renewable generators.